 - Application via Incubators: Startups must apply through empaneled incubators or accelerators.
 These incubators evaluate, mentor, and support them under SISFS.

-Documents Required to Apply for SISFS
+Documents Required to Apply for Startup India Seed Fund Scheme

-To apply for the Startup India Seed Fund Scheme (SISFS), startups need to submit a set of documents through an empaneled incubator.
-These documents help incubators assess the startup’s eligibility, innovation, and growth potential.
+To apply for the SISFS, startups need to submit a set of documents through an empaneled incubator.

 Key documents include: